Antimony51122/Data_Augmentation/README.md

 - Frequent pedestrians
 - Tree branches, Traffic signs and barricades presenting but not covering key information

+For the second scene, we chose the other side of the tunnel, not only due that it is the interception the main arterial

 <table>
   	<tr>
     	<th>Original Photo</th>